Arangetram (2023 film)

 Arangetram is a 2023 Indian Telugu-language crime thriller film directed by Srinivaas Praban, who previously directed Kavacham (2018).
-The film stars Mustafa Askari, Roshan, Saishri and Pooja Bora.
+The film stars himself, Mustafa Askari, Roshan, Saishri and Pooja Bora.
 It was released on 5 May 2023.

 Reception

 A critic from The Pioneer rated the film two-and-a-half out of five stars and wrote that "With many gripping elements, an emotional backdrop, and stellar performances and narration, Arangetram impresses the audience.
 Watch the movie if you like crime thrillers".
 A critic from The Hans India rated the film two out of five stars and wrote that "On a whole, Arangetram movie is an engaging psycho crime thriller".
 A critic from Sakshi rated the film two-and-a-half out of five stars and wrote that if one writes a story with a gripping screenplay, they can impress everyone.
 The director has also tried the same for his debut film.
 He succeeded in his attempt.
 Here the hero is the director but excels in both places.
 A critic from NTV rated the film two-and-a-half out of five and wrote that those who like thriller genres have a chance to like it if they watch Arangetram without any expectations.